knopflerfish/knopflerfish.org/README.txt

  Prerequisites

    - JDK 1.3 or later, available from java.sun.com
-   - Ant, available from ant.apache.org
+   - Ant 1.6 or later, available from ant.apache.org
    - BCEL, available from jakarta.apache.org/bcel
      install in $ANTHOME/lib